gurinina/2025_IntroR_and_RStudio/lessons/11-setting_up_to_plot.md

 ### Calculating average expression

-Let's take a closer look at our counts data (`rpkm_data`).
+Let's take a closer look at our counts data (`rpkm_ordered`).
 Each column represents a sample in our experiment, and each sample has > 36,000 total counts.
 We want to compute **the average value of expression** for each sample.
 Taking this one step at a time, if we just wanted the average expression for Sample 1 we can use the R base function `mean()`:

 ```r
 mean(rpkm_ordered$sample1)